Ground Source Heat Pump Savings

 The initial purchase cost of the ground source heat pump and the installation cost are considerably more expensive than other types of heaters.
-However, the investment will pay off in time, as the running cost are lower, as well as the maintenance and servicing costs.
+However, the investment will pay off in time, as the running costs are lower, as well as the maintenance and servicing costs.
 A good quality ground source heat pump can save you from £130 to £1,500 annually (when replacing a non-condensing system).
 There is also the security of knowing that the ground source heating or cooling energy will not increase in price in the future.

 How Much Does a Ground Source Heat Pump Cost?